RED LIGHT CAMERAS

 Taping Your Trial

 I strongly recommend that you make a request that your trial be recorded or steno'd.
 Otherwise, some judges will trample all over you if they know that no verbatim record is being made.
-(Here's the
+Unless you are able to make really good notes, like this defendant did.

 ________________________________